 The high rates of smoking in China, and in particular Beijing, are especially concerning.
 About 60% of male doctors smoke and few associate the habit with health problems other than vascular ones.
 Without the widespread knowledge and dissemination of the risks associated with tobacco smoking, people often have little incentive to stop.

 China’s smoking problem is also largely a cultural one, concentrated in masculinity.
 While an estimated 45% of men smoke, only about 2.1% of Chinese women do.
 However, when looking at the plethora of health problems that stem from smoking, men, women, and children are all affected.
-The high volume of smokers combined with the thick covering of smog cloaking entire cities creates a pocket of pollution where the affects of second hand smoke are exacerbated.
+The high volume of smokers combined with the thick covering of smog cloaking entire cities creates a pocket of pollution where the effects of second-hand smoke are exacerbated.

 – Emma Dowd